Introduction to this Website

 Obviously, you should not represent any of this work as your own, and if you quote from it, you should indicate the source.
 Much of my work quotes other sources, and references will be found throughout.
 Even if there is a thought or a point of view which did not occur to me, I will usually cite the person whose work suggested this point of view to me.

 As I studied these books with a ferocious thoroughness, I was surprised to unearth an occasional truth or interpretation here and there which I believe has not been presented before.
 Don’t misunderstand me—you are not going to find any weird doctrines and points of view which contradict orthodox theology in this site—but now and again, you are going to come across a passage, it will be explained to you, and a light will go on in your head.
 “Well, damn,” you’ll say to yourself, “that makes sense now!”
 Several examples stand out in my mind: (1) why the gospel is less perspicuous in the Old Testament than in the New?
 (2) The correct exegesis of 1Cor.
 13:1.
 (3) Why did God bring Samuel back from the dead to speak to Saul?
 There was nothing that Samuel said to Saul that could not have been known in another way (in fact, I don't think that Samuel told Saul much of anything).
 (4) Why did Jesus turn water into wine for his first public miracle?
 Isn't that sort of a parlor trick?
 Why did Jesus heal someone for his first public miracle?
+(5) Did OT writers and prophets really understand in full what they were writing?
 These are not earth-shattering truths which will shake your doctrinal foundation; however, they will help you to put things into perspective, and your theological ideology is going to have fewer holes as a result.
 As you come across these things, you'll either remark to yourself, or I never looked at it that way before or now that passage makes sense!

 One final note: my profession, for most of my life, was a teacher, and principally of geometry.
 What I primarily tried to get across to my students is the logical progression of thought in that mathematical science.
 I try to bring that same logical progression of thought into these works that you will find within.
 And, once and awhile I succeed at this.